 Sending an auto-confirmation email has become essential for businesses for many use cases, including confirming appointments with leads or confirming purchases on an eCommerce store.

 What is an auto-confirmation email?

 In a nutshell, a confirmation email is one kind of transactional email between a business and a customer.
 It is triggered by particular actions by the customer who uses the business website.

-Invest in a reliable email hosting service provider
+- Invest in a reliable email hosting service provider

 The best email hosting services are tailored for professionals and businesses.
 These providers ought to offer better email storage options, allowance for larger file sizes, and customized emails for your brand.